-For the portfolio owned by consolidated subsidiaries, cash used to establish or increase the spread accounts for the nine-month periods ended September 30, 2006 and 2005 was \$20.3 million and \$5.1 million, respectively.
-Cash released from Trusts and their related spread account to us for the nine-month periods ended September 30, 2006 and 2005, was \$11.1 million and \$19.3 million, respectively.
+For the portfolio owned by consolidated subsidiaries, cash released from Trusts and their related spread account to us for the three-month period ended March 31, 2007 and 2006, was \$1.6 million and \$3.9 million, respectively.
 Changes in the amount of credit enhancement required for term securitization transactions and releases from Trusts and their related spread account are affected by the relative size, seasoning and performance of the various pools of automobile contracts securitized that make up our managed portfolio to which the respective spread account is related.
+Furthermore, the trend in our recent securitizations has been towards credit enhancements that require a lower proportion of spread account cash and a greater proportion of over-collateralization.
+This trend has led to significantly lower levels of restricted cash and releases from trusts relative to the size of our managed portfolio.

 The acquisition of automobile contracts for subsequent sale in securitization transactions, and the need to fund the spread accounts and initial overcollateralization, if any, and increase credit enhancement levels when those transactions take place, results in a continuing need for capital.
 The amount of capital required is most heavily dependent on the rate of our automobile contract purchases, the advance rate on the warehouse facilities, the required level of initial credit enhancement in securitizations, and the extent to which the previously established Trusts and their related spread account either release cash to us or capture cash from collections on securitized automobile contracts.
 We are limited in our ability to purchase automobile contracts by our available cash and the capacity of our warehouse facilities.
-As of September 30, 2006, we had unrestricted cash on hand of \$15.3 million and available capacity from our warehouse credit facilities of \$285.2 million, subject to the availability of suitable automobile contracts to serve as collateral and of sufficient cash to fund the portion of such automobile contracts purchase price not advanced under the warehouse facilities.
+As of March 31, 2007, we had unrestricted cash on hand of \$10.4 million and available capacity from our warehouse credit facilities of \$271.8 million, subject to the availability of suitable automobile contracts to serve as collateral and of sufficient cash to fund the portion of such automobile contracts purchase price not advanced under the warehouse facilities.
 Our plans to manage our liquidity include the completion of additional term securitizations that may result in additional unrestricted cash through repayment of the warehouse facilities, and matching our levels of automobile contract purchases to our availability of cash.
 There can be no assurance that we will be able to complete term securitizations on favorable economic terms or that we will be able to complete term securitizations at all.
 If we are unable to complete such securitizations, interest income and other portfolio related income would decrease.